 First others would try to force through change.
 King Rama VI duly became the next absolute monarch of Siam.
 This absolutism, however, dissatisfied the increasing numbers of people who had gone abroad for study and had seen how democratic institutions worked.
 A group of army officers decided to attempt to change the country’s system of government by force.
 In 1912, a group of army officers, led by Captain Khun Thuayhanpitak, perhaps inspired by the overthrow of the Qing Dynasty in China that same year, launched a plot to attempt to assassinate King Rama VI during the Thai new year, and to afterwards declare a constitutional monarchy.
 Captain Yut Khongyu was selected to assassinate the king.

 But the would-be assassin’s will faltered as he pondered the possible consequences of his actions.
 Instead, fearful of the reprisals that would follow if he were caught, the officer duly informed the commander of the king’s bodyguard about the plot.
 All those involved were immediately arrested, with some sentenced to death and others sentenced to life imprisonment.
 King Rama VI would later pardon all of them, saying that no one had yet been hurt as a result of the plot.

 The answer turned out to be no. King Rama VI stood by his predecessor’s thoughts: that the country was not yet ready for democracy.
 The only constitution drafted and granted was the experimental constitution for Dusit Thani; there would be no actual constitution for the rest of the country.
-What is remarkable and unique, though, is the degree to which the initiative to democratise the nation came from royalty, for the Chakri monarchs recognised that change was needed in an ever-changing world.
 The impetus for change would, however, soon fall out of the control of the royalty.